Traversay Islands: Geography

 Zavodovski Island lies 350 km southeast of South Georgia Island.
 It is the northernmost of the South Sandwich Islands and the nearest to South Georgia.
 The island is approximately 5 km across with a peak elevation of 551 m above sea level.
 The stratovolcano Mount Asphyxia dominates the western side of the island while the eastern half is a low-lying lava plain.

 Mount Asphyxia is believed to be active with fresh lava reported in 1830 and numerous indications of activity since.
 Approximately 50% of the island is composed of tephra.
 The island is home to around two million breeding chinstrap penguins, making it one of the world's largest penguin colonies.
 Zavodovski Island featured in the initial part of BBC’s Planet Earth II natural history television series, narrated by David Attenborough and first shown in the UK on 6 November 2016.
 The programme described life in the harsh environment for the 1.5 million Chinstrap penguins – the largest penguin colony in the world.

 Visokoi Island, which lies to the southeast of Zavodovski, is 7.2 km long and 4.8 km wide, capped by Mount Hodson, a volcanic peak (1005 m).
 The peak is named after Sir Arnold Weinholt Hodson, a governor of the Falkland Islands.
 Visokoi means "high".
-The island's eastern tip, Point Irving, is named for the leader of a British exploratory and mapping expedition, Commander John J. Irving; the father of British writer and Holocaust denier, David Irving.
+The island's eastern tip, Point Irving, is named for the leader of a British exploratory and mapping expedition, Commander John J. Irving.

 Leskov Island is located to the west of the main arc of the South Sandwich Islands and is less than 1.5 km long, and lies 48 km west of Visokoi.
 It was named by Bellingshausen after the third lieutenant on the expedition ship Vostok.
 It is composed of andesitic rather than basaltic lava.
 The subduction zone forming the South Sandwich Trench lies to the east of the island arc.